heavendata/heavendata.github.io/en/settings/asset-variants.md

 * Images used in product attributes
 * Images stored in cloud drive

 We'll create all defined variants for all images.
-When accessing the images, you define which variant to use by providing the key as part of the asset url.
+Then, when accessing the images, you specify which variant to use by providing the key as part of the asset URL.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mWZbFU9ICIU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>